andepraveenofficial/html-tutorial/00-Material/html.md

 </audio>
 ```

-The HTML source element specifies multiple alternative media resources for HTML img elements or for media elements (audio, video, etc.).
+- The HTML source element specifies multiple alternative media resources for HTML picture element or for media elements (audio, video, etc.).
-It is commonly used to give the same media content in multiple file formats for providing compatibility across different browsers.
+- It is commonly used to give the same media content in multiple file formats for providing compatibility across different browsers.
-The HTML `src` attribute of the source element specifies the URL/path of the media resource.
+- The HTML `src` attribute of the source element specifies the URL/path of the media resource.

 ### iframe